Stanford Tree: History

 Violence and absurd levels of prankery have been a two-way street between Cal and Stanford.
 A few years earlier, during an ESPN-televised timeout during a February 1995 basketball game at Maples Pavilion, the Stanford Tree and Cal's mascot Oski got into a fistfight in front of the Stanford student section.
-The Oski costume's headpiece was forcefully removed by the Tree during the scuffle, an act of special significance because Cal has taken great pains to keep its Oski costume wearers' identities secret since the 1940s.
+The Oski costume's headpiece was forcefully removed by the Tree during the scuffle, an act of special significance because Cal has taken great pains to keep the identities of its Oski costume wearers secret since the 1940s.

-A spate of recent troubles has brought the Tree even more notoriety in college sports circles.
+A spate of troubles brought the Tree even more notoriety in college sports circles.
 In February 2006, then-Tree Erin Lashnits was suspended until the end of her term as the Tree after her blood-alcohol level was found to be 0.157 (almost twice the legal driving limit in California) during a men's basketball game between Stanford and Cal.
 UC Berkeley police observed her drinking from a flask during the game and cited her for public drunkenness after she failed a breathalyzer test.

 In August 2006, the NCAA fined Stanford University for what it termed "multiple violations of tournament policies" after an on-court altercation involving Tree mascot Tommy Leep and tournament officials as the Stanford women's basketball team participated in the second round of the NCAA Tournament in Denver.
-The Tree was subsequently banned from the 2007 Women's Tournament.
+The Tree was then banned from the 2007 Women's Tournament.

 The Tree was also featured in a few ESPN "This is SportsCenter" commercials.
 One example was when Atlanta Braves right fielder Jason Heyward was talking about how baseball bats were made when the Tree, in the background, fell over.
 Another example was when golfer Bubba Watson and his caddie were "playing through" the Tree, which was referred to as an obstacle.
 In 2022, the 44th Stanford Tree, Jordan Zietz was suspended from his role for holding a sign reading "Stanford Hates Fun" with the Arizona State mascot.
-The "Stanford Hates Fun" sign was part of student backlash against the University's perceived curtailing of student activities, which some students have started calling a "War on Fun".
-The previous Tree, Grayson Armour, has stated that he would take over until Zietz returned.
+The "Stanford Hates Fun" sign was part of a student backlash against the perceived curtailing by the university of student activities, which some students started calling a "War on Fun".
+The previous Tree, Grayson Armour, said that he would take over as mascot until Zietz returned.